 4. Remove the news feed when you are trading

-When the news is better than expected, but your technical analysis points down.
+- The news is better than expected, but your technical analysis points down.
 What do you do?
-What weight do you put on news?
+What weight do you put on the information?

-These questions complicate your trading thought process, and do not add value unless you have a system to trade news.
+These questions complicate your trading thought process and do not add value unless you have a solid system to trade news.

 5. “All in, all out” Trade Management

-Do you have a complicated scaling in and scaling out trading strategy?
+Do you have a complicated method for scaling in and scaling out of a trading strategy?

 Are you sure it is helping you to earn more?
-Have you conducted an analysis of your trades to confirm this?
+Have you analyzed your trades to confirm this?